r0ckitj0n/whimsicalfrog/README.md

 ```

 The dev server runs on [http://localhost:5176](http://localhost:5176) and hot-reloads whenever you edit files under `js/`, `src/`, or `css/`.

+Tooltips on admin pages are Vite-managed (styling/loader) but the content is dynamic from the database.
+See `documentation/includes/tooltip-system.md` for API endpoints and the seeding/audit/export scripts.

 To generate the production bundle used in `dist/`, run: